What is a Network? | Exploring Computer Networking Components

 Malfunctioning devices and protocols allow unauthorized access to network resources.
 Moreover, if they need to work correctly, they pose security risks.

-In the late 1960s: TCP/IP protocol connects computers with different OS.
+In the late 1960s, the TCP/IP connected devices with different OSes.
 Moreover, it allows seamless communication across diverse operating systems.

 An effective computer environment requires these essential services.
 Moreover, it must provide the following set of services.